Appverse-Archive/appverse-docs/guides/application_listeners/README.md

 * **Appverse.AppLoader.onUpdateModulesFinished**: Lets your app to know that the requested modules update has been completed.
 The listener provides information about the successful and failed updated modules.
 * **Appverse.AppLoader.onDeleteModulesFinished**: Lets your app to know that the requested modules deletion has been completed.
 The listener provides information about the successful and failed deleted modules.

+### Beacons Events
+* **Appverse.Beacon.OnEntered**: Lets your app be aware that a previously detected beacon is found again.
+* **Appverse.Beacon.OnExited**: Lets your app to be aware that a previously detected beacon is not found.
+* **Appverse.Beacon.OnDiscover**: Lets your app to be aware that a new beacon is discovered.
+* **Appverse.Beacon.OnUpdateProximity**: Lets your app to be aware that the distance of a known beacon has changed.

 How to subscribe to a listener
 ---------------------